jhpyle/docassemble/_docs/fields.md

 * <a name="microphone"></a>`microphone`: like `camera`, except for recording an audio clip;
 * `yesno`: checkbox with label, aligned with labeled fields.
 * `yesnowide`: checkbox with label, full width of area.
+* `yesnomaybe`: radio buttons offering "Yes," "No," and "I don't know."
+* `yesnomaybewide`: same as `yesnomaybe`, except full-width.
 * `checkboxes`: show the [`choices`](#choices) list as checkboxes;
   variable will be a dictionary with items set to true or false depending on whether the option was checked.
 No validation is done